Synthetic Difference in Differences: An Application

 Before presenting results on the California smoking case, we discuss in detail how we choose the synthetic control type weights $\homega^\sdid$ and $\hlambda^\sdid$ used for our estimator as specified in \eqref{main_sdid}.
 Recall that, at a high level, we want to choose the unit weights to roughly match pre-treatment trends of unexposed units with those for the exposed ones, $\sum_{i = 1}^{N_\ccc} \homega^\sdid_i Y_{it} \approx N_\ttt^{-1} \sum_{i = N_\ccc + 1}^{N} Y_{it}$ for all $t=1,\,\ldots,\,T_\pre$, and similarly we want to choose the time weights to balance pre- and post-exposure periods for unexposed units.

 In the case of the unit weights $\homega^\sdid$, we implement this by solving the optimization problem

 where $\mmr_+$ denotes the positive real line.
 We set the regularization parameter $\zeta$ as

-That is, we choose the regularization parameter $\zeta$ to match the size of a typical one-period outcome change $\Delta_{it}$ for unexposed units in the pre-period.
+That is, we choose the regularization parameter $\zeta$ to match the size of a typical one-period outcome change $\Delta_{it}$ for unexposed units in the pre-period, multiplied by a theoretically motivated scaling $(N_\ttt T_\post)^{1/4}$.
 The SDID weights $\homega^\sdid$ are closely related to the weights used in \citet*{Abadie2010}, with two minor differences.
 First, we allow for an intercept term $\omega_0$, meaning that the weights $\homega^\sdid$ no longer need to make the unexposed pre-trends perfectly match the exposed ones; rather, it is sufficient that the weights make the trends parallel.
 The reason we can allow for this extra flexibility in the choice of weights is that our use of fixed effects $\alpha_i$ will absorb any constant differences between different units.
-Second, following \citet{doudchenko2016balancing}, we add a ridge penalty to increase the dispersion, and ensure the uniqueness, of the weights.
+Second, following \citet{doudchenko2016balancing}, we add a regularization penalty to increase the dispersion, and ensure the uniqueness, of the weights.
 If we were to omit the intercept $\omega_0$ and set $\zeta = 0$, then \eqref{unit_weights} would correspond exactly to a choice of weights discussed in \citet{Abadie2010} in the case where $N_\ttt = 1$.

-We implement this for the time weights $\hlambda^\sdid$ by by solving\footnote{These weights $\hlambda^\sdid$ may not be uniquely defined, as $\ell_{time}$ can have multiple minima.
+We implement this for the time weights $\hlambda^\sdid$ by solving\footnote{The weights $\hlambda^\sdid$ may not be uniquely defined, as $\ell_{time}$ can have multiple minima.
 In principle our results hold for any argmin of $\ell_{time}$.
 These tend to be similar in the setting we consider, as they all converge to unique `oracle weights' $\slambda^\sdid$ that are discussed in Section~\ref{sec:oracle-and-adaptive}.
-To make the time weights units we choose the values in the set of solutions with the lowest value for $\sum_t\lambda_t^2$. }
+In practice, to make the minimum defining our time weights unique, we add a very small regularization term $\zeta^2 N_{\ccc} \norm{\lambda}^2$ to $\ell_{time}$, taking $\zeta = 10^{-6} \ \hat \sigma$ for $\hat \sigma$ as in \eqref{eq:zeta_calif}. }

 The main difference between \eqref{unit_weights} and \eqref{time_weights} is that we use regularization for the former but not the latter.
 This choice is motivated by our formal results, and reflects the fact we allow for correlated observations within time periods for the same unit, but not across units within a time period, beyond what is captured by the systematic component of outcomes as represented by a latent factor model.